jodave911/Drowsiness-Detection-Face-Extractor/README.md

 The script iterates through video frames and performs the following steps for each:

-1.  **Face Landmark Detection:** It uses the MediaPipe Face Mesh model to detect 478 facial landmarks in high detail.
+1.  **Face Landmark Detection:** It uses the MediaPipe Face Mesh model to detect 478 facial landmarks.
-2.  **Head Pose Estimation:** Using a 3D model of a face and key landmarks (nose, chin, eyes, mouth corners), it calculates the head's pitch, yaw, and roll angles via OpenCV's `solvePnP` function.
+2.  **Head Pose Estimation:** It calculates the head's pitch, yaw, and roll angles using OpenCV's `solvePnP` function.
-3.  **Yawn Detection:** It calculates the Mouth Aspect Ratio (MAR) by measuring the distance between vertical and horizontal mouth landmarks.
-A high MAR value suggests a yawn.
+3.  **Yawn & Eye Closure Detection:** It calculates the Mouth Aspect Ratio (MAR) and Eye Aspect Ratio (EAR) to detect signs of fatigue.
-4.  **Eye Closure Detection:** It calculates the Eye Aspect Ratio (EAR) for both eyes.
-A low EAR value indicates that the eyes are closed.
-5.  **Classification & Saving:**
-    -   If any of the drowsiness metrics (high yaw, high pitch, high MAR, low EAR) exceed their predefined thresholds, the frame is flagged as "drowsy".
-    -   The script crops the bounding box of the detected face, adds padding, and saves the image to the `drowsy` or `awake` folder.
+4.  **Classification & Saving:** Based on a set of predefined thresholds, the frame is flagged as "drowsy" or "awake."
+The script then crops the detected face and saves it to the corresponding labeled folder.
-    -   Filenames are descriptive, including the class, a unique ID, and the reason for the classification (e.g., `drowsy_000123_yaw=35.1_closed_eyes_EAR=0.19.jpg`).

-## Prerequisites

--   Python 3.7+
--   OpenCV
--   NumPy
--   MediaPipe

 ## Installation

 1.  **Clone the repository:**
     ```bash
     git clone [https://github.com/jodave911/Drowsiness-Detection-Face-Extractor.git](https://github.com/jodave911/Drowsiness-Detection-Face-Extractor.git)
-    cd your-repository-name
+    cd Drowsiness-Detection-Face-Extractor
     ```

-2.  **Install the required packages:**
-    It's highly recommended to use a virtual environment.
+2.  **Create a virtual environment (recommended):**
     ```bash
+    python -m venv venv
+    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+    ```

+3.  **Install the required packages:**
+    ```bash
     pip install -r requirements.txt
     ```

 ## Usage

-1.  **Place your videos:** Create a folder (e.g., `downloads`) and place all your source video files (`.mp4`, `.mov`, `.avi`, etc.) inside it.
+1.  **Place your videos:** Create a folder (e.g., `downloads` by default) and place your source video files (`.mp4`, `.mov`, etc.) inside it.

-2.  **Configure the script:** Open `face_extractor.py` and modify the parameters in the `Configuration` section as needed:
+2.  **Configure the script:** Open `face_extractor.py` and modify the parameters in the `SCRIPT CONFIGURATION` section as needed.
-    ```python
-    # Input: Folder containing videos
-    video_folder = "downloads"

-    # Output base directory
-    output_base = "extracted_faces_drowsy"

-    # Drowsiness thresholds
-    yaw_threshold = 30
-    pitch_down_threshold = 15
-    mouth_aspect_ratio_threshold = 0.75
-    eye_aspect_ratio_threshold = 0.25
-    ```

 3.  **Run the script:**
     ```bash
     python face_extractor.py
     ```

-4.  **Check the output:** The script will create the output directory (e.g., `extracted_faces_drowsy`) with two subfolders: `awake` and `drowsy`, populated with the cropped face images.
-The console will log the progress.
+4.  **Check the output:** The script will create the output directory (e.g., `extracted_faces_drowsy`) with two subfolders, `awake` and `drowsy`, populated with the cropped face images.
+Progress will be logged to the console.

+## Project Purpose & Status

+The primary goal of this project is to provide a fast and simple tool for creating facial image datasets for drowsiness detection.
+It is designed to process publicly available videos and automatically extract and label faces based on heuristic cues, significantly speeding up the data collection phase for machine learning projects.

+### Current Accuracy

+The current implementation uses a **heuristic-based approach**, relying on fixed thresholds for Eye Aspect Ratio (EAR), Mouth Aspect Ratio (MAR), and head pose angles.

+-   **Effectiveness:** This method is effective for generating a large, baseline dataset quickly.
+It successfully identifies obvious drowsiness events like yawning, significant head nods, and prolonged eye closure.
+-   **Limitations:** The accuracy is considered **functional but not robust**.
+Since it relies on static thresholds, its performance can vary based on video quality, lighting, camera angle, and individual differences in facial structure.
+It is not designed to be a high-precision, real-time detection system in its current state, but rather an efficient data extraction tool.

+## Future Improvements (TODO)

+The following is a list of planned improvements to enhance the robustness and accuracy of the detection and classification logic.

+-   [ ] **Improve Face Detection with a YOLO Model:**
+    -   While MediaPipe is effective, integrating a dedicated face detector like **YOLOv8** or **RetinaFace** could improve the initial detection rate, especially for non-frontal faces or in challenging lighting.

+-   [ ] **Replace Heuristics with a Machine Learning Classifier:**
+    -   The next major step is to replace the threshold-based logic with a trained ML model (e.g., SVM, Gradient Boosting, or a small neural network).
+This model would use the calculated EAR, MAR, and pose angles as input features to provide a more nuanced classification.

+-   [ ] **Train an End-to-End Deep Learning Model:**
+    -   For maximum performance, the final goal is to train an end-to-end CNN model that takes the cropped face image as direct input and outputs a drowsiness probability.

+-   [ ] **Add Configuration File:**
+    -   Move all hard-coded parameters into an external configuration file (e.g., `config.yaml`) for easier tuning without modifying the source code.

 ## Acknowledgements